microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 **Note:** Solution Packager does not completely remove merge conflicts but does make them easier to manage.

 ### Download solution packager
-To get started with  we will need to download a copy of the [Dynamics 365 CE Core Tools Nuget package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) locally, which includes Solution Packager.
+To get started we will need to download a copy of the [Dynamics 365 CE Core Tools Nuget package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) locally, which includes Solution Packager.

 #### Steps to download
 1. Open a PowerShell Terminal